palampinen/slack-with-threads/README.md

 # Issues
 * File/Image threads do not work like text threads.
-* File/Image messages do not have general parent id (text threads have).
-This makes it more difficult to have same color for file threads.
+* File/Image messages do not have general thread id (like text threads have).
+This makes it more difficult to color code file threads consistently.

 # Development